 Section 10.1.1 of VOP 2010 states that a Block Plan is required for all Secondary Plans.
-Vaughan Council on June 29, 2020 considered and approved the application for the Block 59 Block Plan dated December 10, 2019, subject to the fulfillment of Block Plan conditions of approval.
-Council on January 19, 2021 considered and approved the application for the Block Plan, and the Block 59 Plan dated September 3, 2020, subject to the fulfillment of Block Plan conditions of approval.
-The Block 59 Block Plan dated July 19, 2021 was further updated, as shown on Attachment 8, through Zoning By-law Amendment File Z.21.001.
+Vaughan Council on June 29, 2020 considered and approved the application for the Block 59 Plan dated December 10, 2019, subject to the fulfillment of Block Plan conditions of approval.
+Council on January 19, 2021 considered and approved the Block 59 Plan dated September 3, 2020, subject to the fulfillment of Block Plan conditions of approval.
+The Block 59 Plan dated July 19, 2021 was further updated, as shown on Attachment 9, through Zoning By-law Amendment File Z.21.001.

-The Block 59 Plan, as shown on Attachment 8, identifies the Subject Lands as "Prestige Employment", "General Employment", "Natural Heritage Feature", "Hydro Easement", "10 m Buffer", and a public road identified as "Street F".
-The proposed Draft Plan consists of employment blocks, buffer blocks, a new road, hydro corridor, open space, and valley blocks, and conforms to the approved Block 59 Plan.
+The Block 59 Plan shown on Attachment 9 identifies the Subject Lands as "Prestige Employment", "General Employment", "Natural Heritage Feature", "10 m Buffer", "Street F" and the extension of "John Lawrie Street".
+The proposed Draft Plan consists of employment blocks, buffer blocks, new roads, open space, and valley blocks, and conforms to the approved Block 59 Plan.